 Conclusion

-In conclusion, gravel is an important addition to a 55 gallon aquarium.
+Gravel is an important addition to a 55 gallon aquarium.
 It adds aesthetic value and provides a place for beneficial bacteria to live, as well as helping to remove debris from the water column.
-The amount of gravel needed can range from one pound per gallon up to five pounds per gallon depending on the size of the pieces and desired effect.

 Ultimately it’s up to the aquarist’s preference, but ensuring there is enough substrate in order for beneficial bacteria growth should always be taken into account.